Bridging the Word Gap, One Baby at a Time

 While much of the American public is aware that reading to children is an important activity that should be done regularly, not everyone knows the power of talk and positive back and forth interactions, especially with infants.
 Now is the perfect time to change that.
 Bridging the gap in baby-directed talk is a challenging but conquerable task.
 The good news is, talking, singing, and interacting with babies is free and reading is low cost.
 Equipped with awareness and the right information, every parent and teacher has the ability to communicate with their baby and provide a rich and stimulating early environment that will best equip them to succeed in school and realize their full potential.

 The Obama Administration is committed to making sure that children have the supports and tools they need to thrive.
 Join us by helping raise awareness to bridge the word gap so that every child has the earliest possible start to a bright future.
-To read more about the Administration’s work on the word gap, click here.
-If you’re interested in joining this effort or sharing the great work you’re already doing, email us at email@example.com.
+Read more about the Administration’s work on the word gap.